techidaily/site-facebook-record-videos/source/_posts/updated-2024-approved-erasing-the-spotlight-hide-visuals-in-shared-media.md

 If you are recording your tutorial for YouTube or your demonstration videos, you may need to blur or hide the private and sensitive information.
 Click [to check how did I hide the personal info in the video](https://tools.techidaily.com/wondershare/filmora/download/).

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/58KlTPHv8dU?si=7ICagyNgrao7OkVO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## How to Blur Faces or Objects in Videos With YouTube Video Editor

 YouTube has offered the chance to blur out images, faces, and more since 2012\.
 The face blur tool available on YouTube works quite well.